vuestorefront/integration-boilerplate/README.md

 yarn test
 ```

 7. That's it.
-Now you can start the development,
+Now you can start the developing your contribution,
 8. Enjoy.